 - Whether there is a change in utilization patterns among participants in the Demonstration; and

 - If there are changes in utilization, how those changes affect MA plan bids.

-Under section 1848(q)(6)(F)(ii) of the Act, MIPS payment adjustments must be budget neutral in the aggregate.
+Under section 1848(q)(6)(F)(ii) of the Social Security Act (the Act), MIPS payment adjustments must be budget neutral in the aggregate.
 Therefore, removing MIPS eligible clinicians from the population across which positive and negative payment adjustments are calculated under MIPS may affect the payment adjustments for other MIPS eligible clinicians.
 The Demonstration would remove certain clinicians from the pool of MIPS eligible clinicians for which the MIPS payment adjustments are calculated, thereby decreasing the pool of MIPS eligible clinicians included in the budget neutrality determination.
 This may have the effect of increasing or decreasing the number of MIPS eligible clinicians receiving negative or positive payment adjustments.
-The Demonstration is contingent on the outcome of the proposed rule to adopt the waivers because of its effect on MIPS payment adjustments for other clinicians.

 Eligibility and How to Apply

 Clinicians who meet the definition of eligible clinician under the QPP as defined under 42 CFR § 414.1305 will be eligible to participate in the MAQI Demonstration.
 Eligible clinicians must apply to the Demonstration up-front, prior to CMS determining whether they would qualify for the MIPS exclusions under the Demonstration.
 The application period for 2018 is closed.
 CMS plans to allow new applications from additional eligible clinicians in each year of the Demonstration.
 The next application period is anticipated to begin in the summer of 2019.